nkconnor/aima-rust/book/src/chapter_2_table.md

 type Table<Percept: Lookup, Action> = HashMap<Vec<Percept>, Action>;
 ```

-This simple data structure may look a little intimidating if you are just getting started with
+This data structure may look a little intimidating if you are just getting started with
 Rust.
 We've defined a short-hand for `std::collections::HashMap` called `Table` that is generic
 over the `Percepts` received and `Actions` produced.
 The trait `Lookup` is defined to satisfy
 some requirements of the HashMap structure, specifically, that Percepts can be _hashed_ and